mal1kc/dotfiles/readme.md

 > for learn about additional info about this check this [script](./.local/bin/ch_wallpaper.sh)

 > [!WARNING]
-> i prefer to write scripts for single use things
+> i prefer to write scripts for single use things mostly write and mostly used 1 time

 ## config and used system info table